 An information model is used in software engineering to represent concepts, relationships, operations, and constraints in order to describe the data semantics for a particular system or functional unit.
 Generally, it describes relations between kind of things (classes), but can also make references to individual things (instances).
 It helps in sharing an organized structure of information requirements within the context of a domain.

 Within this specification the mean of an information model is used to provide a structured representation of the configuration information and the statistics of IEEE 802 access network infrastructure and communication service.
-Two different models are provided to enable both, the representation of the internal structure, the composition of networking elements and their operational settings, as well as the representation of the service of the access network with the operational parameters, dependencies, and usage statistics.
-The information models address operational aspects from a user and a service provider perspective.
+It describes the overall access network management information necessary to manager the connectivity service defined by IEEE 802.
+The information model serves as a basic model that will be applied to define the representation of the internal structure, the composition of networking elements and their operational settings, as well as the representation of the service of the access network with the operational parameters, dependencies, and usage statistics.
+The information models address operational aspects from a user and service aware aspects from a service provider perspective, including administration, maintenance and provisioning capabilities.

 The information model of IEEE802 access network does not add new information to the descriptions in the previous chapters, but presents the same information in a more condense and structured way.
 The two following subsections introduce two complementing information models.
 The first section describes an information model from an operational perspective detailing service provisioning to users.
 It may be used for day-to-day network operations but also adds to the foundation of the business aspects of a network service provider.
 The second model from a structural perspective explains and supports network infrastructure configuration and maintenance tasks of a network service provider.

-Service information model
+Composition of information model

-This information model is aligned and derived from the functional description of user session establishment with communication service delivery and session teardown in chapter 7, and exposes both the session states and the functions of the network entities of an access network as introduced in that chapter.
+This IEEE 802 access network information model is aligned and derived from the functional description of clause 7, including access network initialization, operation of user session for communication service delivery and network management, and exposes both the session states and the functions of the network entities of an access network as introduced in that chapter.